Wake-induced response of vibro-impacting systems

 \section{Bifurcation analysis}

 A detailed numerical investigation of Eqs. \eqref{eq 2} along with explicit calculations of the non-smooth map that arises from the instantaneous reversal described in Eqs. \eqref{eq 3} and \eqref{eq 4} is presented here.
-Numerical integration has been carried out using adaptive time stepping based solver {\tt NDSolve} in {\tt Mathematica}.
-Since small perturbations can lead to diverse outcomes in non-smooth systems, these perturbations must be mapped to ensure that they have reached the barrier in the proper time.
-This is achieved via the discontinuity mapping.
+Numerical integration has been carried out using adaptive time stepping-based solver {\tt NDSolve} in {\tt Mathematica}.
 Bifurcation analysis is carried out by varying $U_r$ and $\sigma$ as the control parameters.
 In order to eliminate transience, the first $500$ impacts have been discarded.
-A Poincar\'e surface of section $\Sigma$ is defined at $\dot{y} = 0$ and the subsequent 200 impacts are observed.
-If the trajectory interacts with the Poincar\'e section $N$ times, it is labelled as the period-$N$ or PN orbit.
+A Poincar\'e section $\Sigma$ is defined at $\dot{y} = 0$, and the subsequent 200 impacts are observed.
+If the trajectory interacts with the Poincar\'e section $N$ times and returns to the same plane within a tolerance of $10^{-8}$ after elapsed time T in which the orbit repeats itself, it is labelled as the period-$N$ or PN orbit.